 - 1. The involved agency Chief or Sheriff, or their designee shall immediately notify the OII and IIT of the incident and the need to respond. - a.
 The OII receives the initial notification of the incident and the need to respond in accordance with RCW 43.102.120.
 If the OII accepts the investigation, the IIT shall still be notified of the incident in accordance with WAC 139-12-030(1)(b). - b.
 The IIT protocols should contain steps to notify the IIT leadership, and how the IIT will be deployed. - 2.
-A brief public safety statement is taken by an involved agency supervisor from the involved officer(s), covering only information necessary to focus initial law enforcement response and direct the preliminary investigation into the officer involved shooting.
+If part of protocol or agency policy, the involved agency supervisor will take a brief public safety statement from the involved officer(s), covering only information necessary to focus initial law enforcement response and direct the preliminary investigation into the officer involved shooting.
 Public safety statements made to the involved agency supervisor should be extremely brief and limited to information about the crime scene(s) to be protected and any pertinent evidence to be recovered, and identification of any involved persons, as well as witnesses who need to be located and interviewed. - a.
 The public safety statement can only be administered by the employer of the involved officer.
 A public safety statement may be a compelled statement.
 Prior to disclosing the contents of a public safety statement to OII or the IIT, the involved agency shall describe the context, including whether the involved officer was told he or she was being ordered/directed/compelled to answer any questions.
 If public safety information is obtained voluntarily, it may be used by the OII or IIT.